Valeriisht/BioSeqTool/README.md

 **NASeqTool** is a bioinformatics tool  for analyzing DNA and RNA sequences.

-The repository consists of a main script and additional modules that are used for DNA/RNA sequence processing and sequencing data processing.
+The repository consists of a main script are used for DNA/RNA sequence processing and sequencing data processing.
 The scripts are written in the Python programming language.

 ## Installation